chrisquince/StrainMetaSim/README.md

 $DESMAN/scripts/Collate.pl Map > Coverage.csv
 ```

-We are going to use a more efficient development branch of \texttt{CONCOCT}.
+We are going to use a more efficient development branch of CONCOCT.
 This can be checked out and installed as follows:

 ```
     git clone git@github.com:BinPro/CONCOCT.git
+    cd CONCOCT
     git fetch
     git checkout SpeedUp_Mp
     sudo python ./setup.py install